brigadecore/brigade/docs/content/topics/administrators/authentication.md

 in Brigade 2: Provide an abstraction between users and the underlying substrate (Kubernetes), such that users of Brigade do not need to interact with (or have any presence on) the substrate itself.
 Therefore, the need to source user identity from another authority became apparent.
-Rather than implementing such a system in Brigade itself, we've decided to utilize well-known external services to fulfill this need.
+Rather than implement such a system in Brigade itself, we decided to utilize well-known external services to fulfill this need.

 ## Third-Party Authentication Options